george/rogue-anticheat/README.md

 ## Libraries Used

 The Rogue plugin was designed using the Spigot API for Minecraft 1.8.8, though it's compatible with previous and newer versions.
-The plugin is built using Pledge and ProtocolLib, while the server uses Flask.
+The plugin is built using Pledge and ProtocolLib.

 ## Other Important Information